 CoolZone ceiling tiles incorporate BASF Micronal phase change material (PCM) into Armstrong’s plain metal ceiling tiles.
 The phase change material encased in the cassette stores and releases large amounts of energy, reducing cooling costs and maintaining a comfortable temperature within a building.View Product

 Over the past few years Megaman have established themselves as a leading manufacturer of low energy light bulbs.
 Megaman UK is the exclusive distributor in the UK for LightwaveRF - a range of intelligent dimmers, radiator valves, sockets and sensors that make homes a little bit smarterView Product

 This course will enable new entrants to become BREEAM International Assessors for the newly launched 2016 scheme.

 Price: £1995.00 per person

-PLEASE NOTE: delegates will be required to undertake up to 30 hrs. of structured online learning before attending the classroom course.
+PLEASE NOTE: delegates will be required to undertake up to 30 hours of structured online learning before attending the exam.

 Price: £495.00 per person

 for Scotland's homes, building and infrastructure